 FREE MEALS FOR STUDENTS!

 We are excited to announce that students will be provided the opportunity to eat breakfast & lunch at school at NO COST this school year.
 Pendleton County is participating in a program called the Community Eligibility Provision (CEP).
-Parents will not be required to fill out free/reduced meal plan applications this 2021-2022 school year.
+Parents will not be required to fill out free/reduced meal plan applications.
 We do ask that you encourage your children to participate in the breakfast/lunch program to help sustain the CEP initiative.

 School Menus, Pricing & CEP Information